previsionio/prevision-python/docs/source/getting_started.rst

 - S3
 - GCP

 Connectors hold the credentials to connect to the distant data sources.
-Then you can specify the exact resource to extract from a data source (be it the path to the file to load, the name of the database table to parse...).
+Then you can specify the exact resource to extract from a data source (be it the path to the file to load, the name of the database table to parse, ...).

-For more info on all the options of connectors and datasources, check out the :ref:`api_reference`.

 Creating a connector
 ~~~~~~~~~~~~~~~~~~~~